-My superintendent pharmacist asked me if I would like to act as a trainer for pharmacy students in the new MPharm programme.
+My superintendent pharmacist asked me if I would like to act as a trainer for pharmacy students.
 I am very interested in doing this as I enjoy teaching students and I think the skills I will learn will help me in working with and training other staff members.
-We are hoping to have a fourth year pharmacy student for a four month placement in our pharmacy in September, and I would love to be the student's trainer.
+We are hoping to have a fourth-year pharmacy student for a four month placement in our pharmacy in September, and I would love to be the student's trainer.